pushpakumari98/FlappyBirdGame/README.md

     <li><strong>Modifying Difficulty:</strong> You can modify the difficulty by adjusting the speed of the columns or the frequency at which they spawn.
 This can be done in the <code>addColumn</code> method of the <code>FlappyBird</code> class.</li>
     <li><strong>Sound Customization:</strong> Replace the sound files (<code>mixkit-arcade.wav</code> and <code>mixkit-game-level.wav</code>) with any <code>.wav</code> files of your choice to customize background music and the game-over sound.</li>
 </ul>
+<h3><b></b></h3>
+Contributions are welcome!
+If you'd like to contribute to the game, please fork the repository and submit a pull request with your changes.

 https://github.com/user-attachments/assets/055f2a60-0237-4589-9bb8-d4a55b767ad9